bobg/bs/Readme.md

 At a later timestamp,
 the same anchor may map to a different ref.

+BS works best when blobs are not too big, so when storing potentially large bytestreams, use the SplitWrite function.
+This splits the input into multiple blobs organized as a tree, and it returns the ref of the tree’s root.
+The bytestream can be reassembled with SplitRead.

+When splitting,
+blob boundaries are determined not by position or size but by content, using the technique of _hashsplitting_.
+This same technique is used by git and rsync to represent file changes very compactly: if two versions of a file have a small difference, only the blob containing the difference is affected.
+The other blobs of the file are unchanged.
+This is the same reason that the blobs are organized into a tree.
+If the blobs were organized as a list, the whole list would have to change any time a blob is added, removed, or replaced.
+But as a tree, only the subtree with the affected blob has to change.

 Subpackages of this module implement different versions of blob stores: a memory-based one, a file-based one, a Postgresql-based one, and a Google Cloud Storage one.